Skip to content

 Exercises

 Exercise 2: Simple File Handle.
-Implement a FileHandle class that opens a file upon construction and automatically closes it upon destruction.
-Provide a read_line() method (returning std::string) and a is_valid() method.
-Think about this from the perspective of the Rule of Three: does this class need to disable copying?
+Implement a FileHandle class that opens a file in the constructor and closes it automatically in the destructor.
+Provide a get() method (returning FILE*) and a write() method.
+Think about the Rule of Three: does this class need to disable copying?
 Why?

 Summary

-In this chapter, we covered the syntax, invocation timing, and core role of destructors in resource management.
-Destructors are automatically called when an object leaves scope or is delete.
-RAII binds resource acquisition and release to the object's lifetime, making "not leaking" the default behavior.
-The Rule of Three reminds us to re-examine copy semantics when hand-writing a destructor.
+In this chapter, we covered syntax, timing, and the central role of destructors in resource management.
+Destructors are called automatically when an object leaves scope or is deleted.
+RAII binds resource acquisition and release to the object lifecycle, making "no leaks" the default behavior.
+The Rule of Three reminds us to reconsider copy semantics when writing destructors.
 Virtual destructors are a hard requirement in polymorphic scenarios.

-In the next article, we will look at another important mechanism of classes—static members.
+Next, we will look at another important class mechanism—static members.